-Drying a floor after mopping prevents streaks and water spots.
-Cork and hardwood floors are prone to water damage, making drying after mopping a necessity.
-Water left on floors can seep into the cracks and seams between floorboards or vinyl tiles or around the perimeter of the room.
-Water can cause substrate swelling, adhesive bond failure or warping and twisting of wood.
-Water can also cause mold, mildew and wood rot to the substrate and support structure beneath the floor.
+Drying a floor after mopping prevents streaks and water spots as well as water damage on vulnerable flooring materials, such as cork and hardwood floors, which can absorb moisture due to them being porous.
+Water left on floors can seep into the cracks and seams or around the perimeter of the room, which can cause substrate swelling, adhesive bond failure, or warping and twisting of wood.
+It can also cause mold, mildew, and wood rot to the substrate and support structure beneath the floor.

 Position a dry string mop on the floor at the entrance of the room.
 Move the mop back and forth, working across the floor and toward the opposite wall, turning the mop frequently to avoid water saturation of the mop strings.
 Continue to move methodically from one side of the room to the other while heading toward the opposite wall until there is no moisture on the floor.

 Video of the Day